-2. Spaces of doing, and reflexive agency
+3. Spaces of doing, and reflexive agency

-While in most interactive documentaries the agency of the user is designed and conceived as a space of action within the proposed story and artefact, both locative and participatory mode have the potential to empower the user within the space of their own life, rather than the one of the i-doc work.
+While in most interactive documentaries the agency of the user is designed and conceived as a space of action within the proposed story and artefact, both locative and participatory modes can empower the user within the space of their own life rather than the one of the i-doc work.